ahmedorakzai18/web-dev/README.md

 # HTML
-this repo contains all the starting ups and down of my Html Journey
+this repo contains all the starting ups and down of my Web Development Journey